dflib/jjava/README.md

     ```

 2. Build the kernel.

-    On *nix `./gradlew zipKernel`

-    On windows `gradlew zipKernel`
+    ```bash
+    mvn package
+    ```

-3. Install `build/distributions/jjava-$version.zip` custom build as a pre-built binary
+3. Install `target/jjava-$version.zip` custom build as a pre-built binary

 ### Configuring

 Configuring the kernel can be done via environment variables.
 These can be set on the system or inside the `kernel.json`.
 The configuration can be done at install time, which may be repeated as often as desired.
 The parameters are listed with `python3 install.py -h` as well as below in the list of options.
-Configuration done via the installer (or `gradlew installKernel --param ...:...`) should use the names in the _Parameter name_ column.

 #### List of options